stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 cd ${WORKING_DIR}/02_RAW

 for i in *gz; do echo ${i%_???.fastq.gz}; done | sort | uniq  |  while read NAME; do cat ${NAME}* > ${NAME}.merged.fastq.gz; done &

+# sample used in the Foth 2014 genome paper
+pf data --type lane --id 6929_8 -l ./ --filetype fastq

 ```
 - this generated a total of 130 R1 files and 60 R2 files
 - the difference in number reflects the fact that the "modern" samples have been sequenced using PE reads whereas the "ancient" samples have been sequenced using SE reads.
 Will need to treat these a little differently later on.